Olatubosun/rocksdb.docs/RocksDB-Basics.md

 #### Merge Operator
 RocksDB natively supports three types of records, a `Put` record, a `Delete` record and a `Merge` record.
 When a compaction process encounters a Merge record, it invokes an application-specified method called the Merge Operator.
 The Merge can combine multiple Put and Merge records into a single one.
 This powerful feature allows applications that typically do read-modify-writes to avoid the reads altogether.
 It allows an application to record the intent-of-the-operation as a Merge Record, and the RocksDB compaction process lazily applies that intent to the original value.
 This feature is described in detail in [Merge Operator](https://github.com/facebook/rocksdb/wiki/Merge-Operator)

+#### DB ID
+A globally unique ID created at the time of database creation and stored in IDENTITY file in the DB folder by default.
+Optionally it can only stored in the MANIFEST file.
+Storing in the MANIFEST file is recommended.

 ## 5. Tools
 There are a number of interesting tools that are used to support a database in production.
 The `sst_dump` utility dumps all the keys-values in a sst file, as well as other information.
 The `ldb` tool can put, get, scan the contents of a database. `ldb` can also dump contents of the `MANIFEST`, it can also be used to change the number of configured levels of the database.
 See [[Administration and Data Access Tool]] for details.